 Can DACA students fill out the FAFSA?

-What financial aid are DACA students eligible for through the FAFSA?
+What financial aid can DACA students get through the FAFSA?

 State-based aid

 State-based financial aid comes from your state of residence rather than from the federal government or a private organization.
-State-based aid can come in the form of grants, tuition reductions or scholarships.
+State-based aid can come through grants, tuition reductions or scholarships.
 State aid can be both merit- and need-based.

 The following states provide financial assistance to DACA students and other undocumented immigrants, according to the Higher Ed Immigration Portal:

-Some states let DACA students pay in-state tuition, which is cheaper than out-of-state tuition, but other states charge out-of-state tuition, even if the student is a resident of that state.
+Some states let DACA students pay in-state tuition, which is cheaper than out-of-state tuition.
+Other states charge out-of-state tuition, even if the student is a state resident.
 To qualify for in-state tuition, DACA students usually need to have graduated from a local high school and pledge to apply for citizenship after they graduate college.

 College-based aid